fetchai/colearn/docs/grpc_tutorial.md

 3. The return type of model_function should be `MachineLearningInterface` or a subclass of it (e.g. `KerasLearner`).
 4. The dataloaders listed as being compatible with the model should already be registered with FactoryRegistry before the model is registered.
+4. The arguments that you pass to the model function must be JSON-encodable.
+   Native python types are fine (e.g. str, dict, list, float).

 ## Making it all work together
 It can be challenging to ensure that all the parts talk to each other, so we have provided some examples and